I won’t be wrong if I say that people entering their 40s often scoff at life insurance.

 It’s important to find the right term because each situation is different.

-In some cases, you will need a larger safety net of 30 years depending on how young your children are.
+Sometimes, you will need a larger safety net of 30 years, depending on how young your children are.
 While others are going to be more than happy with a smaller term set at 10-20 years.
-In general, it is often going to depend on your risk tolerance and how much money is in your bank account.
+It will often depend on your risk tolerance and how much money is in your bank account.

 Those with larger savings might feel safer with a reduced term, while those with close to nothing are going to push for a larger term.

-It’s important to take this into account while setting up a new life insurance policy.
+It’s important to consider this when setting up a new life insurance policy.

 1. Determining Income Needs of Your Family

 2. Assume a 3% Return On Your Investment

 3. Divide Income By 3% To Figure Out Your Family’s “After Death” Needs

 4. Subtract Total Investment Needed With Your Current Balance

 5. This Figure Is How Much Life Insurance Is Needed